joshday/OnlineStats.jl/doc/StatLearn.md

 # `StatLearn`

-Approximate solutions to statistical learning problems.  `StatLearn` has extremely fast fitting times to remove training time bottlenecks.
+Approximate solutions to statistical learning problems using online algorithms.  `StatLearn` has extremely fast fitting times.

 ### StatLearn types are defined by three things